Kauai with Kids: Exploring the Garden Isle with Your Family

 Practical Tips for Your Kauai Family Trip

 Respect the ocean.
 Kauai's beaches are beautiful but the surf can be powerful, especially on the north and west shores during winter.
-Always swim at lifeguarded beaches with kids, and never turn your back on the waves.
+Always swim at lifeguarded beaches with kids, never turn your back on the waves.
 When in doubt, ask a lifeguard about current conditions.

 Bring the right footwear.
-This sounds like small advice but it makes a huge difference.
+Sounds like small advice but it makes a huge difference.
 Between muddy trails, rocky beaches, river crossings, and restaurant dinners, each family member needs at minimum a pair of sturdy water sandals, those rain boots for hiking, and one pair of dry shoes for evenings out.

 Why Kauai is Worth It

 Go to Kauai with your kids.
 Get rained on.
 Get red dirt on everything you own.
 Eat saimin at a counter and shave ice from a truck.
-Watch your children lose their minds over a rooster in a beach parking lot.
+Watch your kids lose their minds over a rooster in a beach parking lot.
 Stand at the edge of Waimea Canyon and feel very small in the best possible way.
 This island will get under your skin, all that red dirt notwithstanding, and your family will carry it with you long after the tan lines fade.

 Kauai with Kids: Exploring the Garden Isle with Your Family - Pin this guide